-7 simple ways YOU can avoid UK inheritance tax
+7 simple ways you can avoid UK inheritance tax (updated for 2019)

 One of the best descriptions of inheritance tax (IHT) was written by British politician Roy Jenkins: